awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 You can then use the CEV to create an RDS Custom instance\.
 The Amazon S3 bucket containing your installation files must be in the same AWS Region as your CEV\.
 Otherwise, creation fails\.

-For more information, see [Creating an RDS Custom DB instance](custom-creating.md#custom-creating.create)\.
+For more information, see [Creating an RDS Custom for Oracle DB instance](custom-creating.md#custom-creating.create)\.

 ### Console<a name="custom-cev.create.console"></a>